PolkadotOpenSourceGrants/apply/README.md

 ## Help

-If you have any questions, feedback or concerns about this program, please open an issue on the application repository.
+If you have any questions, feedback or concerns about this program, please **open an issue on the application repository**.
 One of the curators will get back to you as soon as possible.
 Alternatively, we have a Matrix channel for grant-related questions and activities.
 Head over there to ask grants-related questions, share your experience with other applications and grantees, or simply hang out: [Polkadot Open Source Developer Grants Program](https://matrix.to/#/#OSDGP:matrix.org)

 ## License<!-- omit in toc -->